slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"The world is divided between victims and predators, and you have to defend yourself against both."
 -- Florenz Baron*

-> *"Show me a hero, and I’ll write you a tragedy."
--- F. Scott Fitzgerald*

 > *"The enemy is fear.
 We think it is hate, but it is fear."
 -- Ghandi*

 > *"Any person capable of angering you becomes your master."
 -- Epictetus*

+> *"Who lies for you will lie against you." (...)
+"Talkers aren’t strong.
+The strong don’t talk."
+-- Unknown*

 ### On easy opponents